Volkswagen: 1932–1938: People's Car project

-The construction of the new factory started in May 1938 in the new town of "Stadt des KdF-Wagens" (renamed Wolfsburg after the war), which had been purpose-built for the factory workers.
+The construction of the new factory started in May 1938 in the new town of ' (now known as Wolfsburg), which had been purpose-built for the factory workers.
 This factory had only produced a handful of cars by the time war started in 1939.
-None were actually delivered to any holder of the completed saving stamp books, though one Type 1 Cabriolet was presented to Hitler on 20 April 1944 (his 55th birthday).
+None were actually delivered to any holder of the completed saving stamp books, though one Type 1 Cabriolet was presented to Hitler on 20 April 1944, his 55th birthday.